simplyadrian/cookbook-blockdevice-simplyadrian/README.md

 Note: Size is in GB

-HVM override attribute is specific to the NativeX fork of aws cookbook and is required to be set to 'true' when provisioning EBS volumes on HVM instances.
+HVM override attribute is specific to the NativeX fork of aws cookbook and is required to be set to 'true' when provisioning EBS volumes on HVM instances. blockdevice-nativex will try to auto-detect HVM instances.
+If this fails you can override the value using the attribute.

 License and Authors
 -------------------